signavio/dmn-and-drools-execution-examples/README.rst

 Test Suite Testcases
 =====================
-The Signavio Process Manager has the possibility to export testcases defined in the Signavio Test Suite.
+The Signavio Process Manager can export test cases defined in the Signavio Test Suite.
 The exported .json representation of the test case looks like the one provided in resources/com/signavio/examples/dmn/simple/Simple-TestLab.json.
-Those files basically contain a number of input definitions that can be used to figure out which inputs to set
+Those files contain several input definitions that can be used to figure out which inputs to set

 .. code-block:: json